 Defining Drunk Driving in the State of California

-In order to understand the difference between drunk and impaired driving in California, we will review the definitions of these terms.
+Understanding the difference between drunk and impaired driving in California starts with knowing the definitions of these terms.
 Drunk driving refers to driving under the influence of alcohol.
-Drivers in California may be charged with drunk driving if their blood alcohol content (BAC) exceeds certain levels.

 - Below 0.08% if they are over 21